 If these people arrive in different order, or unexpectedly, or leave, the hierarchy shifts.
 Keep track.
 (They are.)
 No matter what you want, just follow the rules.

-If more than one person from #1-#5 are present on a given evening, be sure to dance with them before looking for #6-n.
+If more than one person from #1-#5 are present on a given evening, be sure to dance with them before looking for #6-∞).

-It is *always* correct to excuse yourself from the last tanda or cumparsita in order to show your loyalty to #1-5.
-If #6 is as hot for you as you are for them, it will make them like you even more to see you demonstrating your integrity.
+It is *always* correct to excuse yourself as soon as you realize that it’s the last tanda or cumparsita in order to show your loyalty to #1-5.
+If #6 is as hot for you as you are for them, it will impress them even more to see you demonstrating your integrity.